Luminiferous aether: First-order experiments

-Second order experiments
+Second-order experiments

 While the first-order experiments could be explained by a modified stationary aether, more precise second-order experiments were expected to give positive results.
 However, no such results could be found.

-The famous Michelson–Morley experiment compared the source light with itself after being sent in different directions, looking for changes in phase in a manner that could be measured with extremely high accuracy.
+The famous Michelson–Morley experiment compared the source light with itself after being sent in different directions and looked for changes in phase in a manner that could be measured with extremely high accuracy.
 In this experiment, their goal was to determine the velocity of the Earth through the aether.
 The publication of their result in 1887, the null result, was the first clear demonstration that something was seriously wrong with the aether hypothesis (Michelson's first experiment in 1881 was not entirely conclusive).
 In this case the MM experiment yielded a shift of the fringing pattern of about 0.01 of a fringe, corresponding to a small velocity.
 However, it was incompatible with the expected aether wind effect due to the Earth's (seasonally varying) velocity which would have required a shift of 0.4 of a fringe, and the error was small enough that the value may have indeed been zero.
 Therefore, the null hypothesis, the hypothesis that there was no aether wind, could not be rejected.
 More modern experiments have since reduced the possible value to a number very close to zero, about 10−17.

 A series of experiments using similar but increasingly sophisticated apparatuses all returned the null result as well.
 Conceptually different experiments that also attempted to detect the motion of the aether were the Trouton–Noble experiment (1903), whose objective was to detect torsion effects caused by electrostatic fields, and the experiments of Rayleigh and Brace (1902, 1904), to detect double refraction in various media.
 However, all of them obtained a null result, like Michelson–Morley (MM) previously did.